ligonteaching/EEP153_Materials/README.md

 requirements; should these not be satisfied health and even life may be threatened.
-People satisfy these needs by eating various kinds of food, but there may be many different food diets which satisfy people's subsistence requirements.
+People satisfy these needs by eating various kinds of food, but there may be many different food diets which satisfy people&rsquo;s subsistence requirements.
 One criterion for choosing among these diets is *cost*.

 In this topic students use contemporary data on different kinds of